If You Die Without a Will in North Carolina: What Actually Happens to Your Assets

 No will?
 No trust?
 No problem.
 Let's take care of your family's future together.

 Call us directly at (910) 518-9818.
 We answer the phone.
 We're local.
-We know estate planning and probate inside and out.
-We serve families across New Hanover County, Pender County, Onslow County, and across North Carolina and we've helped people in situations exactly like yours.
+We serve families across New Hanover County, Pender County, Onslow County, and across North Carolina.

-Shingleton Law PLLC serves families in New Hanover County, Pender County, Onslow County, and across North Carolina.
-This article is informational and not legal advice.
-This blog provides general educational information about intestate succession in North Carolina.
+Legal Disclaimer: This blog provides general educational information about intestate succession in North Carolina.
 Probate laws are complex and individual circumstances vary.
-Results discussed here are illustrative examples and do not guarantee similar outcomes.
-Shingleton Law PLLC is responsible for this content.
 For specific guidance on your situation, consult with one of our attorneys during a confidential consultation.